UniversalDependencies/UD_Coptic-Scriptorium/README.md

 http://copticscriptorium.org/treebank.html

-The data was digitized and annotated manually for part of speech in the project Coptic Scriptorium.
+The data was digitized or previously available in digital format, and annotated manually for part of speech in the project Coptic Scriptorium.
 For individual credit and further information see:

 http://copticscriptorium.org/